-ARTICLE VII.
-1. The ratification of the Conventions of five States shall be sufficient for the establishment of this constitution between the States so ratifying the same.

-2. When five States shall have ratified this constitution, in the manner before specified, the Congress under provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; and for counting the votes and inaugurating the President.
+1. The ratification of the Conventions of five States shall be sufficient for the establishment of this constitution between the States so ratifying the same 2.
+When five States shall have ratified this constitution, in the manner before specified, the Congress under provisional constitution shall prescribe the time for holding the election of President and Vice President; and for the meeting of the Electoral College; dent.
 They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same.
-Until the assembling of such Congress, the Congress under the provisional constitution shall continue to exercise the legislative powers granted them, not extending beyond the time limited by the constitution of the provisional government.
+Until the assembling of such Congress, the Congress under the provisional constitution shall continue to in attendance on funeral occasions a careful driver and exercise the legislative powers granted them, not ex- | good hearse. tending beyond the time limited by the constitution of the provisional government.
 Adopted unanimously, March 11, 1861.

-J. Q. DE CARTERET.
-JOHN ARMSTRONG.
-NORTH-CAROLINA BOOK BINDERY.
+TORTH-CAROLINA BOOK BINDERY.
 (OVER THE N. C. BOOK STORE.
-DeCarteret & Armstrong,

-BOOK BINDERS AND BLANK BOOK MANUFAC-

-RALEIGH, N. C. Jan.
+DeCarteret & Armstrong.
+BOOK BINDERS AND BLANK BOOK MANUFAC RALEIGH, N. C. Jan.
 23, 1861.

-16-1v T.D.
-GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW Will attend the County and Superior Courts of Wake,
+ED.
+GRAHAM HAYWOOD, COUNSELLOR AND ATTORNEY AT LAW Will attend the County and Superior Courts of Wake.
 Johnston and Chatham; the Superior Courts of New Hanover and Sampson, and the Terms of the Federal Courts and Supreme Court of North-Carolina, at Raleigh.
 Office, the one formerly occupied by the late Hon.
+Wil-

+ATTORNEY AT LAW,

-William H. Haywood, jr. Jan.
+liam H. Haywood, jr.

+Jan.
 26, 1861.
-R. MOORE,